 - Check your chosen brief.
-The What to submit and how section will tell you the formats you can submit your response in.
-It'll be a combination of the following: video, JPEG, interactive, text and physical material. - Find the full specifications for each format (file type, file size, etc) in the following pages.
+The What and How to Submit section will tell you the formats you can submit your response in.
+It'll be a combination of the following: video, JPEG, interactive and PDF. - 2.
+Find the full specifications for each format (file type, file size, etc) in the following pages.
 Make sure you meet these specs when preparing your work, or it may not be accepted / may not display properly at judging.